The Trinity Handbook

-A rigorous post-result analysis is performed by the Data Manager and the Deputy Headteacher to analyse successes and areas for improvement in each subject.
+A rigorous post-result analysis is performed by the Data Manager to analyse successes and areas for improvement in each subject.
 The Subject Leader or Subject Manager will meet with the Deputy Headteacher and/or Headteacher to carry out a review and submit action points for the following year.
 In this review analysis of predictions and comparisons to actual achievements will be made.

 As the curriculum evolves the school's assessment programme will be regularly reviewed by the Senior Leadership Team and the Governors' Sub Committee.
 Amendments to the programme will be made accordingly as and when they are required.